RamUB18/SentimentAnalysis-PR-CSE555/README.md

-# Pattern Recognition Project CSE 555
+# Pattern Recognition - NLP Project CSE 555
 This is a collaborated repository of Ramanathan, Harshitha reddy and Rakshitha for Pattern Recognition course Project

 This project is an IMDB movie review sentiment analysis with LSTM, GRU, and BERT models using PyTorch.